supertuxkart/stk-addons/INSTALL.md

-# Installation via docker-compose
+# Installation via Docker & docker-compose
-We have Dockerfile and docker-compose files for automated installation of whole website.
+We have [Dockerfile](./Dockerfile) and docker-compose files for automated installation of whole website.

-Only needed is to run command `docker-composer up` and you are ready to visit `http://localhost:680/`.
+Only needed is to run command `docker-composer up` and you are ready to visit `http://localhost:4680/`.

 For development purposes we recommend to run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` which loads additionally docker-compose.dev.yml file, that mounts sources so you do not need to